betheden/hebrew-grammar/content/adjective_cardinal_number.rst

   pillars **two**
   **two** pillars

-The following example is a cardinal number with a :ref:`suffix_pronominal`.
+The following example is a cardinal number with a :ref:`pronominal suffix<suffix_pronominal>`.

 .. csv-table:: Example: GEN 3:7